Chapter 26, CITY COUNCIL

 The sponsoring Council member must move for formal adoption of his or her legislation on the Council floor.

-A. Any formal legislation signed out of committee by a majority of committee members, or a majority of the members of the Council, shall be recommended for debate.
+A. Any formal legislation signed out of committee by a majority of committee members, or a majority of the members of the Council, shall be first read legislation at the next regular meeting or special meeting called for that purpose.

-B. Any legislation that has been returned to committee, after first read, will automatically be returned to the assigned Council floor for a second reading at the next special or regular business meeting, unless one or more Council members removes his or her name from the legislation and, as a result, there is no longer a majority of committee members or a majority of Council members who signed the legislation; in which event the legislation will be returned to the assigned Council floor for a second reading at the next special or regular business meeting, after it has been signed out of committee by a majority of committee members or a majority of the members of the Council.
+B. Any legislation that has been returned to committee, after first read, will automatically be returned to the assigned Council floor for a second reading at the next regular business meeting or special business called for that purpose, unless one or more Council members removes his or her name from the legislation and, as a result, there is no longer a majority of committee members or a majority of Council members who signed the legislation; in which event the legislation will be returned to committee.
 [Amended 8-21-2006]

 § 26-10.
 Legislation carry-over.